 Here are sample responses when interviewers ask what the most challenging part of the job would be:

-Even though the employer may start by asking about the one simplest aspect of the job, they may well follow up by asking about other parts of the job that would be relatively easy for you to carry out.
+Even though the employer may start by asking about the most challenging aspect of the job, they may follow up by asking about other parts of the job that would be relatively easy for you to carry out.
 You should be ready to share parts of the job that would be comparatively simple for you to master.